bakame-php/aide/src/Enum/README.md

 ### Comparison

-Last but not least we have the `Compare` trait which adds four (4) methods to compare Enums instances.
+The `Compare` trait which adds four (4) methods to compare Enums instances.
+The `equals` and `notEquals` methods do strict comparison whereas `isOneOf` and `isNotOneOf` do loose comparison taking into account the value or the name of the Enum.

 ```php
 <?php